Dmitri Volkogonov: Researching Stalin

 While the Stalin biography caused friction, everything really came to a head in June 1991, when he was forced to resign.
 Volkogonov had shown the other senior officers at the Institute a draft of the first volume of a 10-volume official Soviet history of World War II.
-In it, Volkogonov criticized Stalin's management of the war and his liquidation of Soviet officers.
+In it, Volkogonov criticised Stalin's management of the war and his liquidation of Soviet officers.

-One British historian, summarizing Volkogonov's criticisms of Stalin's military role in World War II, then notes that "a number of officers at the Institute of Military History who had fought on the Eastern Front were critical of Volkogonov's writings on the war because he had never set foot on a battlefield.
+One British historian, summarising Volkogonov's criticisms of Stalin's military role in World War II, then notes that "a number of officers at the Institute of Military History who had fought on the Eastern Front were critical of Volkogonov's writings on the war because he had never set foot on a battlefield.
 He was, they said, an 'armchair-general'."

 "Accused of blackening the name of the army, as well as that of the Communist Party and the Soviet state, and personally attacked by Minister of Defense Yazov," and under pressure from Gorbachev, Volkogonov resigned.

-Advisor to Yeltsin and 1990s Stances
+Advisor to Yeltsin and 1990s stances

 After the failed 1991 Soviet coup d'état attempt by communist hardliners in August 1991, followed by the dissolution of the Soviet Union in December 1991, Volkogonov became the special adviser for defence issues to the Russian President Boris Yeltsin.

-In the early 1990s, Volkogonov was "the chairman of the commission investigating the hitherto unknown fates of allied prisoners of war in Soviet camps, chairman of the parliamentary committee for KGB and Communist Party archives."
+In the early 1990s, Volkogonov was "the chairman of the commission investigating the hitherto unknown fates of allied prisoners of war in Soviet camps, chairman of the parliamentary committee for KGB and Communist Party archives".
 The second parliamentary committee released 78 million files to public access.
-As part of this process, Volkogonov was able to personally review "many documents of the Communist Party Central Committee and the Politburo."
+As part of this process, Volkogonov was able to personally review "many documents of the Communist Party Central Committee and the Politburo".
 This declassification of state and Party papers allowed historians access which had never been allowed going back to the early formation of the Soviet Union seventy years before.

+From July 20, 1991 he served as Advisor to the President of the Russian Federation on Defense Issues.

+From December 31, 1991 he was a member of the Commission for Determining the List of Documents of the Archives of the President of the Russian Federation.

+From January 29, 1992 he was a member of the State Delegation of the Russian Federation for the Preparation of Agreements between the Russian Federation and the States of the Former Union Republics on the Whole Range of Military-Political Issues.

+From February 22, 1992 he was a member of the Government Commission for the Use of State Property Owned by the Former Institute of the Theory and History of Socialism of the Central Committee of the CPSU.

+From April 3, 1992 he was a member of the Presidential Advisory Council.

+From April 4, 1992 he served as chairman of the State Commission for the Creation of the Ministry of Defense, Army, and Navy of the Russian Federation.
+From September 24, 1992 to January 24, 1994, he served as Advisor to the President of the Russian Federation on Defense and Security Issues.